baddodg3r/baddodg3r/README.md

   Built in Java.
 Event-driven.
 Lightweight.
 No SQL – because I like speed and challenge.

 - 🧱 **Docker Everything**
-  From MongoDB to Minecraft – if it can run in a container, I made it run in a container.
+  From MongoDB to Minecraft – if it can run in a container, I will make it run in a container (or die trying ;)).

 - 📊 **Power Query Kung-Fu**
   Airtable API pagination with recursion in Excel?
 Yes.
 And yes, it works.